MMaquet/signal-inference-optimization/README.md

 ---

-## Problem
+## The problem

-In probabilistic systems, meaning is not retrieved.
-It is reconstructed.
+Probabilistic systems compress and reconstruct information.

+During this process:

+- signals are fragmented
+- context is reduced
+- meaning is approximated

-Unstructured signals drift during compression.
+Unstructured signals drift.
 Drift produces distortion.
 Distortion becomes representation.